jlam55555/laos/README.md

 - Interrupt handling and latencies
 - Integrating Rust as a systems language

+There are some Markdown notes in the [docs/](./docs) directory.
+This isn't done in a systematic way, and I may also write up some more cohesive notes in blog posts.

 ### Non-goals

 - Creating a userspace application environment